dattasaurabh82/RV8803Tiny/README.md

 # RV8803Tiny
 A RV8803 RTC i2c based interafcing library for the new 0-series and 1-series ATtiny and ATmega based uCs.

+**Note:** Method implementations are very specific to my use-case for a project.
+Thus lot of capabilities of the RTC is not implemented as I didn't need them.

 ## Inspiration:
 Tested in ATTINY1607 running on [megaTinyCore](https://github.com/SpenceKonde/megaTinyCore) compiled in Arduino IDE 1.8.13.